-Each year, rotavirus kills nearly half a million children and hospitalizes millions more.
+Each year, rotavirus kills more than 200,000 children and hospitalizes millions more.
 Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide.
 Development of a rotavirus vaccine has been a global health priority for many years, and with two vaccines currently on the market and several more under development, the promise of prevention is now becoming reality in several parts of the world.

 Additionally, Sabin co-hosts bi-annual international symposia that bring together scientists, clinicians, public health professionals, immunizations leaders, vaccine industry representatives and donors to share the latest research and assist in the development of strategies to make rotavirus vaccines available to children around the world.
-The 10th International Rotavirus Symposium was held 19-21 September, 2012 in Bangkok, Thailand.
-It brought together over 300 stakeholders from 47 countries to provide an update on new data and relevant research that will inform public health agendas related to prevention of rotavirus gastroenteritis in Asia.
+The 12th International Rotavirus Symposium was held in September 2016 in Melbourne, Australia.
+At the three-day conference, stakeholders from more than 50 countries examined new surveillance data and studies demonstrating the impact of vaccination for rotavirus.

 Over the years, the symposia have brought together more than 2,500 people from over 65 countries around the world.